OnPathTesting-SureshArora/rair-dapp1/README.md

 - Create a new file in the repositry root called `.env`

-- Copy and paste the contents of `.env.sample` into `.env`
+- Copy and paste the contents of `.env.sample` into `.env` Samilar changes required for .env.sample to .env for rair-front folder also.

 ## Install Docker-compose